lynnfaraday/aresmush.com/_root/fs3/third_edition.md

 ## Expertise

 Expertise skills cost **2 points each**.
-They have no rating, but when you roll them, they are treated as a rating 4.
+They have no rating, but if you ever roll them, they are treated as a rating 4.

 > Note:  You don't need to be awesome at something to have an Expertise, but if it's just something you dabble in, it should probably be an Interest instead.